The Geopolitics of the Gregorian Calendar

 Will the Gregorian calendar survive?
 Will this century end with a December lasting 31 days or Hanke-Henry's 38?
 The current geopolitical realities surrounding calendrical reform tells us that reform would not happen quickly or easily, but history tells us change is possible — especially during periods of geopolitical transformation or upheaval.

-Editor's note: An earlier version of this analysis misstated the date that Russia switched from the Julian calendar to the Gregorian calendar.
+Editor's note: On New Year's Day, Stratfor is republishing this analysis from 2014.
+An earlier version of this analysis misstated the date that Russia switched from the Julian calendar to the Gregorian calendar.